SimpliSafe Security Camera Options and Pricing

 No, once you purchase the product, you can self-monitor for free.

-Yes, SimpliSafe offers an affordable cloud storage plan which gives you 30 days of video history (among other features) for $4.99 per month.
+Yes, SimpliSafe offers an affordable cloud storage plan which gives you 30 days of video history for up to 10 cameras (among other features) for $9.99 per month.

-The resolution of the current SimpliCam is 1080p HD, which is the industry standard.
+The resolution of every SimpliSafe camera is the industry-standard 1080p HD.
+We found it plenty clear to identify faces, and the outdoor camera above our garage could even read license plates of cars pulling up to our house.
 However, it’s worth noting that if you want better image quality, there are 2K and 4K HD options out there from brands like Arlo and ReoLink.

 Citations